swellaby/generator-swell/docs/BOILERPLATE.md

 # Boilerplate
 All project types include all of the content outlined below.
 You can choose the first option 'New App with just the boilerplate' for the project type if you only want these files.
+See the [high level usage overview][usage-overview-url] for more details.

 ## Directory Structure & Files
 The generator will create the following boilerplate directory structure and files for you.
 Note that if you pick a different project type, then the generator may